laravel/docs/mail.md

         }
     }

 You are not limited to just specifying the "to" recipients when sending a message.
-You are free to set "to", "cc", and "bcc" recipients all within a single, chained method call:
+You are free to set "to," "cc," and "bcc" recipients all within a single, chained method call:

     Mail::to($request->user())
         ->cc($moreUsers)